leblancfg/autocrop/README.md

 Upgrading Python code from v1?
 Use `cropper.crop(...).image` where you previously used the returned array, and check `result.image is not None` rather than the result object itself.
 Unreadable files and invalid configuration still raise.

+To level slightly tilted faces before cropping, use `Cropper(align=True)` in Python or `autocrop portrait.jpg --align > cropped.jpg` in the shell.
+Alignment is off by default and skips rotation when eye landmarks are missing or the tilt exceeds 30 degrees.

 Autocrop v2 uses OpenCV's YuNet neural-network face detector.